Marking the loss of a great and generous friend, and an outdoorsman of deep wisdom

 These lines are from Saigyo, one of Japan’s best-known classical poets.
 They gave me shivers as I read them, and not just from cold.
 In not many more years, winter will overtake my body, too, and I will return my borrowed stardust to its original owner.
 I hope to see autumn return a good many times yet, but I’m aware that my own season is verging on November.

-I built my first telescope fifty years ago, as a teenager.
+I built my first telescope fifty years ago as a teenager.
 It was a small Newtonian reflector with a mirror I ground from a mail-order kit.
 It came as a revelation that with nothing more than my hands, some grinding powder, and a crude testing apparatus consisting of a pinhole light source and a razor blade, I could create an optical surface accurate to a quarter-wavelength of light.
 A further revelation came when I took the completed scope outside and trained it on Jupiter.
 There it stood, halfway up in the east, its disk clearly visible in my field of view.
-Its four largest moons, known as the Galilean for their discoverer, were arrayed in a plane to either side of the planet’s disk, while its longitudinal bands and Great Red Spot stood out clearly.
+Its four largest moons, known as the Galilean for their discoverer, were arrayed in a plane to either side of the planet’s disk, while its latitudinal bands and the Great Red Spot stood out clearly.

 Spend enough time under a starry canopy and questions will form in your head.
 One is the old, and by now clichéd, matter of the vastness of the universe, the incomprehensible dimensions of the world in which we live.
-When I was much younger, it thrilled me to gain an inkling of the depths that lay out there, to know that light from the nearest large galaxy, which is visible to the naked eye in the constellation Andromeda, had spent the last two million years traversing empty space.
+When I was much younger, it thrilled me to gain an inkling of the depths that lay out there, to know that light from the nearest large galaxy, visible to the naked eye in the constellation Andromeda, had spent the last two million years traversing empty space.

 These days, viewing the deep sky on a dark night seems more foreboding, bringing the chilly touch of eternity a little too close.
 This morning, before I arose, I lay awake in bed wondering if I would be able to accept my fated merging back with the consciousless atoms that created this earth.
 Could I somehow take comfort from knowing that when that time comes, I will be reconstituted once again as a part of the whole?
 Who knows—although I hope to gain enough perspective to overcome the ego’s hold on my mind.